apache/www-site/content/foundation/governance/pmcs.md

 operates within the basic outline of the Apache Way.

-PMC members nominate new contributors to the project as either committers or as PMC members, and vote whether to elect elect new committers or PMC members.
+PMC members nominate new contributors to the project as either committers or as PMC members, and vote whether to elect new committers or PMC members.
 [PMC members also have binding votes on any project matters](/dev/pmc.html#faq).

 PMCs must have at least three (3) active members.
 This is because